Reason7322/MusicSync/README.md

 # Music Sync

+This app is 100% vibe coded, use at your own discretion.

 A native Linux desktop music synchronization utility built with **Python 3, PySide6 and Qt Widgets**.
 KDE Connect supplies SSHFS access, rsgain applies ReplayGain, and rsync performs previews and synchronization.
 No GTK, browser,